fdnd-agency/funda/README.md

  * Create a new pull request (PR) with your project.
  * You can now request a code review from funda.
 Be sure to request a review from @larsdouweschuitema, @ranjbarreza or @TolgaFunda.

-If you have any questions, please send an email to larsschuitema@funda.nl, reza@funda.nl or tolga@funda.nl.
+If you have any questions, please send an email to partners-frontend@funda.nl.

 Good luck!